syncfusion-content/xamarin-docs/Xamarin/TreeView/load-on-demand.md

 ---
 layout: post
 title: Load On-demand | TreeView for Xamarin.Forms | Syncfusion
-description: Describes about loading nodes on demand for TreeView.
+description: This topic explains about how to load the child nodes on demand for treeview in SfTreeView Xamarin.Forms
 platform: xamarin
 control: SfTreeView
 documentation: ug
 ---

-# Load on demand
+# Load on demand in Xamarin TreeView (SfTreeView)

 TreeView allows you to load child items only when they are requested using Load on-demand(Lazy load).
 It helps to load the child items from services when end-user expands the node.
 Initially populate the root [Nodes](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TreeView.SfTreeView.html#Syncfusion_XForms_TreeView_SfTreeView_Nodes) by assigning [ItemsSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TreeView.SfTreeView.html#Syncfusion_XForms_TreeView_SfTreeView_ItemsSource) and then when any node is expanded, child items can be loaded using [LoadOnDemandCommand](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TreeView.SfTreeView.html#Syncfusion_XForms_TreeView_SfTreeView_LoadOnDemandCommand).
 Load on-demand is applicable for bound mode only.